Louisiana Department of Health launches statewide effort to stop opioid crisis - NewsBreak

 Baton Rouge man among six arrested after seizure of $250,000, heroin, cocaine, guns and more

 BATON ROUGE, La.
-(BRPROUD) – Six people from Louisiana were hit with firearm and drug charges after an investigation by the United States Department of Justice.
+(BRPROUD) – Six people from Louisiana were hit with firearm and drug charges after an investigation by the U.S. Department of Justice.
 DOJ said that three individuals from Baton Rouge and one from Prairieville are accused of being a part of an “extensive drug trafficking venture.”

 School leaders urge parents to download ‘Safe Schools Louisiana’ app